 Newborn screening for Krabbe disease has recently been implemented in some states.
 The early (presymptomatic) identification and subsequent testing of infants at risk for Krabbe disease may be helpful in reducing the morbidity and mortality associated with this disease.
 While treatment is mostly supportive, hematopoietic stem cell transplantation has shown some success if performed prior to onset of neurologic damage.

-Reduced or absent galactocerebrosidase in fibroblasts or leukocytes (CBGC / Galactocerebrosidase, Leukocytes) can indicate a diagnosis of Krabbe disease.
-Molecular sequencing of the GALC gene (GALCS / Krabbe Disease, Full Gene Analysis and Large [30 kb] Deletion, PCR) allows for detection of the disease-causing mutations in affected patients and carrier detection in family members.
+Reduced or absent galactocerebrosidase in fibroblasts or leukocytes (CBGC / Galactocerebrosidase, Leukocytes) can indicate a diagnosis of Krabbe disease, however a number of polymorphisms in the GALC gene have been identified that result in reduced galactocerebrosidase activity in vitro, but by themselves do not cause disease.
+Molecular sequencing of the GALC gene (KRABZ / Krabbe Disease, Full Gene Analysis and Large [30 kb] Deletion, PCR) allows for detection of the disease-causing mutations in affected patients and carrier detection in family members.